 Western New York Service-Learning Coalition

-Founded in 2001, the Western New York Service-Learning Coalition (WNYSLC) is a collaboration of representatives from 11 colleges and universities and over 100 non-profit organizations and community organizations.
+Founded in 2001, the Western New York Service-Learning Coalition (WNYSLC) is a collaboration of representatives from 10 colleges and universities and over 100 non-profit organizations and community organizations.
 Daemen College is a founding member and hosted the WNYSLC for over a decade.
 The Coalition is now housed at Niagara University.

 In 2010, the WNYSLC was awarded a subgrant of $30,000 to provide faculty and student support for great lakes service-learning projects and curriculum development.
 This is part of a larger project funded in August, 2009 by the Learn and Serve America Higher Education program of the Corporation for National and Community Service, GLISTEN (the Great Lakes Innovative Stewardship through Education Network).
 As a subgrantee in this collaborative, the WNYSLC is helping to harness the expertise and innovation of college faculty and undergraduate students to promote stewardship of the Great Lakes, an ecosystem containing 20% of the world’s fresh water.
 This award follows a planning grant of $10,000 made earlier in 2010.